north-seattle/website/README.md

 # [northseattle.dev](https://northseattle.dev)
-This repostitory contains the code and source content that poweres northseattle.dev - a website for North Seattle Tech Talks and Open Source Hackathons.
+This repository contains the code and source content that powers northseattle.dev - a website for North Seattle Tech Talks and Open Source Hackathons.
+This project is made possible by the contributions of [many contributors](https://github.com/north-seattle/website/blob/master/ACKNOWLEDGEMENTS.md).

 ## Adding Content